xcguy/garmin-uploader/README.md

 Install
 -------

-You can install garmin-uploader as any othe package availale on PyPi with pip:
+You can install garmin-uploader as any other package available on PyPi with pip:

 On Linux